Solo Parenting Through the Chaos: What I Wish I'd Known

 I don't recall any mention in parenting books, sandwiched between "Introducing Solids" and "The Pre-Teen Years".
 There are 'What to Expect' books for every stage, it seems, except "What to Expect when Two become One: How to Fly Solo and Keep a Loose Grip on Your Sanity".

 My kids are grown now.
-We made it: they’re alive and I'm grateful they still speak to me.
+We made it: they're alive, thriving, and I'm grateful they still want to spend time with me.

 But now, when I look back?